Writing a novel is hard.

 The short answer is that there are no guarantees in publishing.
 Success in the market depends on so many variables that can have nothing to do with the quality of your book.
 Very few writers make those bestseller lists.

-What I can do is help you achieve the writing goals you set, whether it’s to finish a manuscript, to self-publish, or to get to a point where you’re ready to submit to agents and editors.
+What I can do is help you write the best book you can, whether you’re going to submit to agents, self-publish, or hybrid publish your book.
 I can guarantee that I will bring to our working relationship all my experience as a published author and an expert editor who understands the mechanics and psychology of storytelling.

 I put my whole heart into working with authors, and seeing you meet the milestones you set is one of my greatest satisfactions.